-Senator John Breaux, co-chair of Squire Patton Boggs’ Public Policy Practice, provides strategic advice to attorneys and clients on a wide range of public policy matters, with a particular focus on the areas of health care and energy law.
+Senator John Breaux, co-chair of the Public Policy Practice, provides strategic advice to lawyers and clients on a wide range of public policy matters, with a particular focus on the areas of healthcare and energy law.

-Before joining the firm, Senator Breaux and fellow former Senator Trent Lott founded the Breaux-Lott Leadership Group, a bipartisan public policy firm that quickly became one of the 20 largest government relations firms in Washington.
+Before joining the firm, Senator Breaux and fellow former Senator Trent Lott, founded the Breaux-Lott Leadership Group, a bipartisan public policy firm that quickly became one of the 20 largest government relations firms in Washington DC.